-The scope, methods and goals of this project hinge on open-ended explorations of threads in relation to place with human and non-human beings.
+The scope, methods and goals of this project hinge on open-ended explorations of threads in relation to place and space with human and non-human beings.
 WT works from two existing discourses, that of lines and the linear and that of the relation between the human and non-human.
 We have been particularly influenced by the works of Gilles Deleuze and Tim Ingold in their study of relations between bodies, materials and the environment.
 At the core of our project is the relationship between threads and thinking:

 Threads: The kind you use to sew or embroider.
 But also other things which could be understood to function in a similar way by such characteristics as being flexible and able to be pulled tight or to drop loosely.
 In this understanding we may include but seek to move beyond purely metaphorical uses of threads in favor of the ways in which threads arrange into ephemeral lines, geometries, shapes, patterns and paths.
 Also, the ways in which these arrangements generate relations and/or entail a capacity to affect, tangibly as well as intangibly.